 What I did was approach the magnetometer attendant, and I said: “I’m wearing a post-surgical brace with metal parts.”
 I didn’t want them to think I had a bomb and taze me.
 She waved me through and said: “Yep, hold up.”
 She wanded me and found a high response near my groin.
 I said: “If you want to see it we’ll need some privacy.”
 She asked me to wait for a pair of agents matching my gender.
 That wait was only about a minute.

 The two agents took me into a private cubicle.
 They wanded me again, gave me a non-genital pat-down through clothes, and asked what was up.
 I told them my post-surgical brace has metal parts.
 They asked if the metal could be removed.
 I said sure.
-They took EVERYTHING of mine out of the cubicle except my cell phone, and they left.
+They took EVERYTHING of mine out of the cubicle except my cell phone and the clothes I was wearing, and they left.
 They asked me to have the metal parts on the table for them when they got back.
 When they got back they looked at the weight and said sorry for the delay.

 The special inspection cost me 10 extra minutes, there was no nudity, and I suffered no embarrassment.